kostya/simple_rpc/README.md

 # simple_rpc

-Simple RPC server and client for Crystal.
+Remote Procedure Call Server and Client for Crystal.
+Designed to be reliable and stable (catch every possible protocall errors).

 ## Installation